theupdateframework/pep-on-pypi-with-tuf/README.rst

 In this simple but effective manner, we are able to capture a consistent snapshot of all projects and the associated metadata at a given time.
 The next subsection will explicate the implementation details of this idea.

+This PEP does not prohibit using advanced file systems or tools to produce consistent snapshots (such solutions are mentioned in the Appendix).
+There are two important reasons for why we chose this simple solution for the PEP.
+Firstly, the solution does not mandate that PyPI use any particular file system or tool.
+Secondly, as we will see later in this section, our generic file-system based approach allows mirrors to use extant file transfer tools such as rsync to efficiently transfer consistent snapshots from PyPI.

 Producing Consistent Snapshots